marcelotduarte/cx_Freeze/doc/src/faq.rst

 * List the module's compiled libraries (.dll or .so files) in the :option:`include_files` option.
-* Use :option:`bin_includes` to include dependencies of binary files that would normally be excluded (a common use is to include "libffi.so").
+* Use :option:`bin_includes` to include dependencies of binary files that would normally be excluded (common use is to include "libffi.so").
 * Data files are a bit more complex - see :ref:`data_files`.

 Problems with freezing programs